MacHertZ233/MU3-ViciousOptimizers/README.md

 Put `mu3-VO.ini` into `<MU3_game_path>\package` folder, and modify the value (0 or 1) of each setting in the ini file as needed before launching the game.

-Currently only *CleanBattlefield* supports settings changes in this way.
-More instructions are still in progress.
+Currently *CleanBattlefield* and *ShutTheFxxkUp* supports settings changes in this way.
+For detailed specifications, please refer [here](doc/IniSpecification.md).

 ## Supported Game Versions